Straight Talk Southeast Asia

 Next slide

-About the Analyst
+About the hosts

 Bridget Welsh is an independent scholar, political analyst and consultant on political risk currently based in Kuala Lumpur.
 She is currently an Honorary Research Associate with the University of Nottingham Asia Research Institute Malaysia (UoNARI-M).